Sreesanth-S/Network-Traffic-Monitor/README.md

 - **Proper authorization** before monitoring network traffic
 - **Ethical use** of the software and collected data
 - **Privacy protection** and data handling practices

-The authors are not responsible for any misuse of this software.

 ## 🙏 Acknowledgments